sagemath/trac_to_gh/Issue 9918.md

 Keywords: decorators

-The `@`wraps decorator from the Python standard library does not work for non-function callables (e.g. methods) in Python versions older than 3.2.
+The `@`update_wrapper decorator from the Python standard library does not work for non-function callables (e.g. methods) in Python versions older than 3.2.
 It was fixed as Python bug issue 3445.
-Until Sage upgrades to such a new version of Python, we should have a small work-around.
+Until Sage upgrades to such a new version of Python, we can put a work-around in sage.misc.misc.sage_wraps which patches this bug.

 Issue created by migration from https://trac.sagemath.org/ticket/9919